Hiking up Heimgarten

 The Peak of Heimgarten

 Upon reaching the top, there was a small Hütte (German for small hut) and I bought a pint of beer to celebrate reaching the top.
 A word of caution.
 I felt really dizzy and had to puke several times after drinking the beer.
 It wasn’t because the beer was bad.
 The beer was actually really refreshing after almost 2 hours of climbing.
 I think it was probably due to the fact that beer makes your heart pump a lot faster after consumption.
 Together with the thinner air right at the top, partial dehydration and really strong sunshine, it had an unpleasant dizzy effect on me.
-Hence, take precaution and know your alcohol tolerance ability.
+Hence, take precaution and know your alcohol tolerance ability says this reputable drug treatment center.

 No pain no gain describes this hike up to the tip of Heimgarten.
 With stunning views and much calories burnt, Heimgarten is definitely one to remember.